Objects that gain spirit after long use.

 Modern interpretations often read tsukumogami as metaphors for consumerism, waste, and emotional attachment to objects.
 They reflect anxiety about disposable culture and the loss of respect for material history.

-Psychologically, they represent guilt projected onto things we abandon.
+Psychologically, tsukumogami represent guilt projected onto things we abandon — emotions that linger long after use has ended.

 Tsukumogami persist because objects still outlast us.